intel/ai-reference-models/benchmarks/image_recognition/tensorflow/inceptionv3/README.md

 [tensorflow/models](https://github.com/tensorflow/models) repo
 (from step 2), and the name/tag for your docker image (from step 4).

-Inceptionv3 can be run for accuracy, latency benchmarking, or throughput benchmarking.
+Inception V3 can be run for accuracy, latency benchmarking, or throughput benchmarking.
 Use one of the following examples below, depending on your use case.

 For accuracy (using your `--data-location`, `--accuracy-only` and